Greed Is Good or Is It? Quote and Meaning

 Greed Is Good in History

 President Ronald Reagan's policies matched the "greed is good" mood of 1980s America.
-Reagan was an advocate of laissez-faire economics.
-He believed the free market and capitalism would solve the nation's woes.
 Reaganomics focused on reducing government spending, taxes, and regulation.
 The goal was to allow the forces of supply and demand to rule the market unfettered.

 In 1982, Reagan deregulated banking.
 It led to the savings and loan crisis of 1989.
 He deregulated the airline industry, creating today's low-cost and low-comfort airline industry.
 In all, he reduced regulations at a slower pace than the Carter administration.

+Reagan also used Keynesian economics to end the recession of 1981.
+He doubled the national debt.
+During his terms, government spending increased 2.5% annually.
 Reagan expanded Medicare.
-He also increased the payroll tax to insure the solvency of Social Security.
+He also increased the payroll tax to ensure the solvency of Social Security.

 President Herbert Hoover also believed greed was good.
-He resisted intervening to stop the Great Depression.
-He worried that economic assistance would make people stop working.
+He was an advocate of laissez-faire economics.
+He believed the free market and capitalism would stop the Great Depression.
+Hoover argued that economic assistance would make people stop working.
 He wanted the market to work itself out after the 1929 stock market crash.

 Even after Congress pressured Hoover to take action, he would only help businesses.
 He believed their prosperity would trickle down to the average person.
 Despite his desire for a balanced budget, Hoover added $6 billion to the debt.